FredHutch/swift-commander/README.md

 for openstack swift cloud storage systems.
 The purpose of swc is 3 fold:

  - provide a very simple user interface to Linux users
- - provide a unified user interface to swiftclient, curl, etc with reasonale defaults
+ - provide a unified user interface to swiftclient, curl, etc with reasonable defaults
  - model commands after classic shell tools such as cd, ls, etc.

 # Basic Operations